kunw4r/PatternAnalysis-2025/recognition/alzheimers_convnext_s4697810_Kunwar_Singh/README.md

 ## Conclusion

-This project successfully achieved the **80% patient-level test accuracy target** for Alzheimer's Disease classification on the ADNI MRI dataset using a custom-built ConvNeXt architecture.
+This project successfully achieved the **80% patient-level test accuracy target** for Alzheimer's Disease classification using a custom-built ConvNeXt architecture on the ADNI MRI dataset.

 **Key Achievements:**
-- ✅ **Target accuracy reached:** 80.00% (360/450 patients) with Experiment 14
+- **Target reached:** 80.00% accuracy (360/450 patients correctly classified)
-- ✅ **Custom implementation:** Built ConvNeXt from scratch in 673 lines (modules.py)
+- **Custom implementation:** ConvNeXt built from scratch (673 lines in modules.py)
-- ✅ **14 experiments conducted:** Systematic exploration of architectures, losses, schedulers
-- ✅ **Exceptional NC detection:** 98.24% specificity (only 4 false positives)
+- **Exceptional specificity:** 98.24% NC detection with only 4 false positives
-- ✅ **Transfer learning validated:** ImageNet pretraining provided consistent +4-5% improvement
+- **Transfer learning validated:** ImageNet pretrained weights provided +4-5% improvement
-- ✅ **Focal Loss superiority:** Outperformed cross-entropy and label smoothing
-- ✅ **Extended training benefit:** 60 epochs crucial for crossing 80% threshold

-**Technical Insights:**
-1. **Transfer learning is essential:** All top 4 models used ImageNet pretrained weights
+- **Systematic experimentation:** 14 experiments identified optimal configuration

+**Main Findings:**
+1. Transfer learning from ImageNet significantly improves medical imaging performance despite domain differences
-2. **Focal Loss dominates:** Superior to label smoothing and cross-entropy for this task
+2. Focal Loss outperformed cross-entropy and label smoothing for this classification task
-3. **Extended training pays off:** 60 > 50 > 30 epochs with proper regularization
-4. **OneCycleLR optimal:** Consistently outperformed cosine annealing
-5. **Patient-level splitting critical:** Prevents data leakage in medical ML
-6. **MixUp harmful:** Poor results (56.44%) on medical imaging vs natural images
+3. Extended training (60 epochs) with proper regularisation was crucial to reach the target
+4. Patient-level data splitting prevented data leakage and ensured robust evaluation
+5. MixUp augmentation performed poorly on medical images (56.44% vs 80% without it)

-**Clinical Trade-offs:**
+**Clinical Implications:**
-- **Strength:** 98.24% NC detection → minimal false alarms, low patient anxiety
-- **Limitation:** 61.43% AD detection → 39% of AD cases missed
-- **Application:** Better suited for **confirmatory testing** (high precision) than **screening** (requires high sensitivity)
-- **Real-world impact:** Would require human review for NC predictions to catch false negatives

-**Comparison to State-of-the-Art:**
-- Competitive with published results on ADNI (typically 75-85% patient-level accuracy)
-- Achieved without 3D volumetric analysis or multi-modal fusion
-- Pure CNN approach matches/exceeds many Vision Transformer implementations
-- 160 minutes training time on single A100 GPU (computationally efficient)

-**Research Contribution:**
-This project demonstrates that:
-- Modern CNNs (ConvNeXt) remain highly competitive for medical imaging
-- Custom implementations with transfer learning can match pre-built models
-- Careful hyperparameter tuning and extended training are crucial
-- Patient-level evaluation reveals true clinical performance vs slice-level metrics
+The model excels at identifying healthy patients (98.24% NC detection) but has limited sensitivity for Alzheimer's cases (61.43% AD detection).
+This makes it suitable for confirmatory testing and reducing radiologist workload on NC cases, but improvement is needed before deployment as a standalone screening tool.

-**Future Directions:**
+**Future Work:**
-While the 80% target was achieved, the model's AD sensitivity (61.43%) indicates room for improvement through:
-- Ensemble methods
-- Multi-modal integration (clinical data + MRI)
-- 3D volumetric analysis
-- Threshold optimization for sensitivity-specificity balance

-**Final Remarks:**
-This project showcases the potential of deep learning for computer-aided diagnosis in neurodegenerative diseases.
-The techniques demonstrated—custom architecture implementation, systematic experimentation, transfer learning, and patient-level evaluation—provide a solid foundation for future medical imaging research.
-While not deployment-ready for clinical screening (due to limited AD sensitivity), the model's exceptional specificity makes it valuable as a confirmatory tool to reduce radiologist workload on NC cases.
+Further improvements could be achieved through ensemble methods, multi-modal fusion with clinical data, 3D volumetric analysis, and threshold optimisation to better balance sensitivity and specificity.

 ---